-Smoking is prohibited on all institution grounds and property, including walkways, parking lots, and recreational and athletic areas, except in specific designated areas on institution grounds, as approved by the President.
-Smoking includes the carrying of a lighted tobacco product or the burning of any material to be inhaled, including, but not limited to, cigarettes, cigars, hookahs, pipes, and electronic smoking devices.
-Individuals who violate this policy are subject to a fine and disciplinary action.
-For more information, review UMBC Policy VI-8.10.01 Smoking Policy.
+UMBC is a smoke-free campus.
+Smoking is prohibited on all grounds and property controlled by UMBC, including walkways, parking lots, and recreational and athletic areas.
+Smoking means the carrying of a lighted tobacco product or the burning of any material to be inhaled, including, but not limited to, cigarettes, cigars, hookahs, and pipes.